iGenius-Srl/android-mqtt-service/README.md

                                        final boolean autoResubscribeOnReconnect,
                                        final String... topics)

-// publish a string payload to a topic MQTTServiceCommand.publish(final Context context, final String topic,
+// publish a payload to a topic, with a specific QoS MQTTServiceCommand.publish(final Context context, final String topic,
-                           final String payload, final int qos)
+                           final byte[] payload, final int qos)

-// publish an object to a topic.
-It will be automatically serialized to JSON MQTTServiceCommand.publish(final Context context, final String topic,
+// publish a payload to a topic, with QoS 0 MQTTServiceCommand.publish(final Context context, final String topic,
-                           final Object object, final int qos)
+                           final byte[] payload)
 ```
 Explore the class for complete JavaDocs and all the available options.